 Coronaviruses are a large family of viruses that are common in people and many different species of animals.
-SARS-CoV-2 is a novel (new) coronavirus that has caused a pandemic of respiratory disease named coronavirus disease 2019, which is abbreviated COVID-19.
+SARS-CoV-2 is a novel (new) coronavirus that causes a respiratory disease named coronavirus disease 2019, which is abbreviated COVID-19.

-If I have cancer now or had it in the past, am I at higher risk of severe illness from COVID-19?
+If I have cancer now or had it in the past, am I at higher risk of severe COVID-19?

-Having cancer increases your risk of severe illness from COVID-19.
-Other factors also increase your risk for severe illness from COVID-19, including a weakened immune system, older age, and other medical conditions.
+If you have cancer, you have a higher risk of severe COVID-19.
+Other factors that increase the risk for severe COVID-19 include having a weakened immune system (being immunocompromised), older age, and other medical conditions.

 People with blood cancers may be at higher risk of prolonged infection and death from COVID-19 than people with solid tumors.
-That is because these patients often have abnormal or depleted levels of immune cells that produce antibodies against viruses.
+That is because patients with blood cancers often have abnormal or depleted levels of immune cells that produce antibodies against viruses.

 NCI is conducting a large study of people with cancer who have COVID-19 to learn more about the risk factors for COVID-19 and to help doctors better manage treatment for people with cancer and COVID-19.

 If I have cancer now or had it in the past, should I get a COVID-19 vaccine?

-The Centers for Disease Control and Prevention recommends that everyone 12 years and older get a COVID-19 vaccine.
-That includes people with underlying medical conditions such as cancer and people who are participating in cancer trials, although trial participants should talk to their clinical trial research team and follow their guidance.
+Yes.
+The Centers for Disease Control (CDC) and Prevention recommends that everyone age 6 months and older stay up to date with COVID-19 vaccination, including all primary series doses and boosters.
+That includes most people with underlying medical conditions, including cancer, as well as people who have already had COVID-19.